digicert/ssm-code-signing/README.md

 # Code signing with Software Trust Manager

-## New GitHub Actions / Deprecation Notice
+## New GitHub Actions / Deprecation notice

 DigiCert has released a new, separate iteration of its code signing GitHub Actions.
 As a result, this GitHub Actions (**Code signing with Software Trust Manager**) will be deprecated.